rizalgowandy/skytable/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request 🚀
+name: Feature request
-about: Got an idea 💡 for this project?
-Amazing!
-Tell us about it so that we can get it implemented!
+about: Got an idea for this project?
+Let's see if we can get it implemented.
 title: 'Feature: '
 labels: C-enhancement
 assignees: ''

 ---

-**Description**
+## Description
 <!-- briefly describe the feature you'd like -->